 A diagnosis of trimethylaminuria is often suspected based on the presence of characteristic signs and symptoms.
-A urine test and/or genetic testing for a change (mutation) in the FMO3 gene can then be ordered to confirm the diagnosis.
+A urine test and/or genetic testing can then be ordered to confirm the diagnosis.
 The urine test measures the level of trimethylamine in the urine when the person is on a non-restricted diet or following a choline challenge (a person is given a dose of choline by mouth prior to the test).
 People with trimethylaminuria have elevated levels of trimethylamine in the urine.

 GeneReviews offers more specific information about the diagnosis of trimethylaminuria.
 To access this resource, please click here.